jayrbolton/postcss-walk/README.md

-# postcss-watch
+# postcss-walk

-Postcss runner that crawls a whole directory tree, finds all `index.css` (or a custom main-file name), and compiles each index file into the corresponding path in the output directory, matching the input's directory tree and filepath.
-It will also copy other assets, like images and fonts.
-If you are using `postcss-import`, it will listen to changes on dependent css files and re-compile their parents.
+Postcss runner that crawls a whole directory tree, finds all `page.css` (or any main-file name you want), and compiles each main file into the corresponding path in the output directory, matching the input's directory tree and filepath.
+It can either build everything and exit, or it can watch for file changes indefinitely.
+If you are using `postcss-import`, it will listen to changes on dependent css files and re-compile their parent files.

-This will compile many index.css files within any directory tree into an output directory matching the same directory tree, which can be useful for multi-page apps.
-Of course you can also just use it to watch/compile a single file.
+Compiling multiple css files from a source directory to a matching output directory can be useful for multi-page apps.
+Of course, you can also just use it to watch/compile a single file.

 ```js
 postcssWatch({